wezm/dash2alfred/README.md

 preferences, switching to the Snippets tab and then copying the "Snippet Library Location".

-Double click the generated `.alfredsnippets` file to import then into Alfred.
+Double click the generated `.alfredsnippets` file to import them into Alfred.